subhk/ContourDynamics.jl/docs/src/tutorial_qg.md

 The package includes a `beta_staircase` helper for constructing horizontal spanning contours in a periodic domain.
+With [`BetaPlaneQGKernel`](@ref), these contours represent material regular-PV interfaces on a beta plane.
+The helper uses the Lam-Dritschel mid-step placement: `n_beta` contours at `-Ly + (k - 1/2) * 2Ly / n_beta`, each with jump `beta * 2Ly / n_beta`.
-With [`BetaPlaneQGKernel`](@ref), these contours represent material full-PV interfaces on a beta plane.
-The kernel keeps a reference copy of the initial straight staircase and subtracts that reference from the QG inversion, so an undeformed planetary PV gradient does not induce spurious flow.
+The kernel keeps a reference copy of the initial straight staircase, subtracts that reference from the contour sum, then adds the analytic zonal correction for `reference staircase - beta*y`.

 ```@repl tutorial_qg_staircase
 using ContourDynamics